ciarans/Boozio-UK-Supermarket-Scraper/README.md

 # Boozio - Alcohol Price Scrapper
-Boozio Price Matcher for Booze (Or anything) by Scrapping UK Supermarkets - Supports Asda, Tesco, Waitrose and Morrisons
+Boozio is a Price Matcher for Booze (Or anything) by Scrapping UK Supermarkets - Supports Asda, Tesco, Waitrose and Morrisons.
+This is not affiliated with any Supermarkets.

 ## Installation